liu247/RATD_copy/README.md

 # RATD
-This repository contains the experiments in the work [Retrieval-Augmented Diffusion Models for Time Series Forecasting] by Jingwei Liu, Ling Yang, Hongyan Li and Shenda Hong.
+This repository contains the experiments in the Neurips 2024 paper "Retrieval-Augmented Diffusion Models for Time Series Forecasting" by Jingwei Liu, Ling Yang, Hongyan Li and Shenda Hong.

 ## Requirement